Damp, Condensation and Mould

 We want to know of any homes that have damp, mould or condensation that we don’t know about.
 If you have any concern about your home, please call us today.
 We have specialist staff waiting to talk with you about your concerns, to work with you to agree the solution and then get it done.

 Condensation occurs when moisture held in warm air (high humidity) comes in to contact with a cold surface.
 This condenses and produces water droplets.
 You may see this on your windows or walls, especially in kitchens, bathrooms and bedrooms.
+You’ll often see it more during the winter, when the windows are closed and the warm, moist air has nowhere to escape to.

 • Lack of ventilation – if fans and trickle vents aren’t working or not used this can increase humidity.
+When you cook or take a bath or shower, humidity usually rises.
+If an extractor fan isn’t working, this moisture has nowhere to go.

 Rising Damp